varnish/Varnish-Book/varnish_book.rst

    Usually it is most convenient to do as much as possible in ``vcl_recv``.
    The usage of ``bereq.uncacheable`` in ``vcl_backend_fetch`` creates a *hit-for-pass* object.
-   See Subsection `hit-for-pass`_ for detailed description about this type of object.
+   See Section `hit-for-pass`_ for detailed description about this type of object.

 Exercise: Either use s-maxage or set TTL by file type .....................................................